distributethe6ix/70DaysOfServiceMesh/70DaysExercises/04-Traffic Engineering Basics.md

 #### Virtual Services

 #### Destination Rules
+These tell us what to do with the request.

 #### Service Entries
 I'll dive into this later, but Service Entries provide a mechanism for internal services to know how to route to external services, like a Database, or Git repo, or Object storage, for example.
 This can all be controlled using Service Entries.